PeaceUCR/SpringMVC-HelloWorld-/README.md

    ContextLoaderListener has its own context which is shared by all servlets and filters.
 By default it will search /WEB-INF/applicationContext.xml you can customize by

-  $context-param$
+  {context-param}

-  $param-name$contextConfigLocation$/param-name$
+  {param-name}contextConfigLocation{/param-name}

-  $param-value$
+  {param-value}
   classpath:com/config/dao-context.xml

-  $/param-value$
+  {/param-value}

-  $/context-param$
+  {/context-param}

-  //$param-name$ should be correct "contextConfigLocation", otherwise can't be found!!!!
+  param-name should be correct "contextConfigLocation", otherwise can't be found!!!!

  2.in dao-context.xml

-  $context:annotation-config$ declares support for general annotations such as @Required, @Autowired, @PostConstruct, and so on.
+  {context:annotation-config} declares support for general annotations such as @Required, @Autowired, @PostConstruct, and so on.